bjyoung/Horizon-Guide/C# Coding Style Guide.md

 - Names of classes, methods, enumerations, public fields, namespaces: PascalCase
 - Names of local variables, parameters, including private and protected fields: camelCase
+- Names of private and protected fields: _camelCase
 - Interface names start with the letter 'I'

 ### Files